Persephone – the Almost Trinity

 With Persephone, even she can only ‘tolerate’ so much of the Merovingian’s behaviors.
 When she becomes ‘full’ of this negativty, the attribute of gevurah/judgment within her strengthens against the Merovingian.

 In her own way, she ‘unbalances the equation’ (as the Oracle called it) within their world by ‘betraying’ him.

 Her similarity to Trinity, and her understanding of the shared concept of their ‘limits,’ are summed up in her one line from the Matrix Revolutions movie:

 Persephone: She’ll do it.
 If she has to, she’ll kill every one of us.
 She’s in love.

 We discuss this in further detail in our profile on Sati.

-(If you’re wondering “why Sati?,” let’s just say she may have a significant “Malkhut” role in the next movie.)
+(If you’re wondering “why Sati?,” let’s just say she will have a significant “Malkhut” role in the next movie.)